Best Everyday Carry Mistakes You Need To Avoid

 Not knowing how to use your survival gear should be a sin.

-Those of us who are serious about our EDC builds, tend to also be serious about survival skills in general.
-This is what separates us from the unprepared sucker masses.
+Those of us who are serious about our EDC builds, tend also to be serious about survival skills.

-• We could use car parts if our vehicle was nearby to do any number of survival tactics
+• We could use car parts if our vehicle were nearby to do any number of survival tactics.

 • We could turn a bunch of debris into a shelter without any rope